 Featuring every country in the world, and giving equal space to each – this is the right mix of educational and fun.

 If you’re a family who loves to travel, this is one to read together.
 There are a couple of themes which might not be suitable for younger readers but with adult oversight, you could skip these bits.
+It’s a brilliantly inspiring book for teenagers too.

 The Travel Book is an eye-opener and a good basis for further discussion.
 There’s an activity book which you can order separately if you wish.